anarkila/DeveloperConsole/README.md

 By default Developer Console pools 150 messages and once 150 messages has been reached, messages will start to recycle from the beginning.

+## Notes
+- Uses old Unity input system
+- Requires TextMeshPro

 ## TODO
 - Explore ways to have multiple parameters
 - Explore ways to register commands faster
-- Improve GUI
-- Improve Garbage Collection
+- Improve GUI's
 - Ability to generate grid or list of buttons that can fire commands
 - Ability to register commands in Editor